carmine560/trading-peripheral/README.md

   * The extraction of the order status assumes 1 to 10 pairs of orders for day trading on margin, with each pair consisting of a position order and a repayment order.
-It does not support multiple pages of the order status.
+It does not support multiple web pages of the order status.

 ## License ##